SteeltoeOSS/Documentation/api/v4/connectors/rabbitmq.md

 - [RabbitMQ.Client](https://www.nuget.org/packages/RabbitMQ.Client), which provides an `IConnection`.

-The remainder of this page assumes that you are familiar with the basic concepts of Steeltoe Connectors.
+The remainder of this topic assumes that you are familiar with the basic concepts of Steeltoe Connectors.
 See [Overview](./usage.md) for more information.

 ## Using the RabbitMQ connector